 The board games are very colorful and eye-appealing.
-My kids have tried several of the easier games (though not nearly all of them yet), and they seem to be fun!
-They really liked the sandwich game where you can tick off a sandwich filler of your preference after landing on a "number sandwich" fact.
+My kids have tried several of the easier games and they seem to be fun!
+They really liked the sandwich game where you tick off a sandwich filler of your preference after landing on a "number sandwich" fact.

 The games vary quite a bit.
-Many, but not all, are simple "Roll the die, and proceed along the board" type games, or games where players place chips on the board, but they do have all kinds of additional "twists".
-Sometimes you have to use a deck of cards instead of a die or dice.
+Many, but not all, are simple "Roll the die, and proceed along the board" type games, or games where players place chips on the board, but they do have additional "twists."
+Sometimes you have to use a deck of cards instead of dice.
 Sometimes players place chips on certain points along the board.
 Sometimes the winner is not the fastest player.
 Plus, 17 of them are not board games at all.

-Some of them are perhaps simple, but you could "spice them up" by adding additional rules.
-The author has not allowed ANY of the games to punish the child for a wrong answer; however my kids were quite happy to add rules of their own that did just that.
+Some of the games are simple, but you could "spice them up" by adding additional rules.
+The author has not allowed the child to be punished for a wrong answer in ANY of the games, but my children were quite happy to add rules of their own that did just that.
 For example, they decided that you would lose a turn for a wrong answer.

 If you are a HOMESCHOOLING PARENT, this program can replace dozens and dozens of pages from your math curriculum.
-After all, first graders spend a LOT of time just mastering basic addition and subtraction facts.
-I would venture to say it could replace about 1/2 of first grade math.
-This is because it's not just practice, practice, more practice... but because the program teaches STRATEGIES or CONCEPTS, and thus helps children develop number sense and understand the relationships between numbers.
+After all, first and second graders spend a LOT of time just mastering basic addition and subtraction facts.
+I would venture to say it could replace about 1/3 of first grade math.
+This is because it's not just practice, practice, and more practice... but because the program teaches STRATEGIES, and thus helps children develop number sense.

 - Giggle Guide, a book that explains all the strategies used, the various levels, and games

 - a student workbook that has one additional worksheet for each level (consumable; 52 worksheets in all) + a sticker sheet